Aero-ComSci/summer-hw-repository-AkshatAgarwal123/README.md

 ### Installing Git and Configuring

+Before you can use Git, you need to install it on your computer.

 - **Install Git**: Download and install Git from [git-scm.com](https://git-scm.com/).
 - **Configure Git**: Set up your username and email globally.
   ```bash